nginxinc/nginx-wiki/source/modules/java_handler.rst

 Java
 ====

-`Nginx-Clojure <http://nginx-clojure.github.io>`_ is a Nginx module for embedding Clojure or Java or Groovy programs, typically those `Ring <ring-clojure/ring/blob/master/SPEC>` based handlers.
+`Nginx-Clojure <http://nginx-clojure.github.io>`_ is a NGINX module for embedding Clojure or Java or Groovy programs, typically those `Ring <ring-clojure/ring/blob/master/SPEC>` based handlers.

 There is a simple example about Java handler.